bdragon300/rt-extension-fieldscontrol/README.md

 # Description

 This extension validates ticket and transaction fields on each ticket update according on preconfigured restrictions.
+In few words it controls user input and prevents to get into a forbidden ticket state.
+Ticket fields, transaction fields, custom fields, custom role members can be tested.
+The extension has Admin UI.

-Each restriction can be applied only to certain tickets using TicketSQL selection and/or incoming fields value tests.
-In applicable restriction the incoming fields value verifies using control tests.
+Each restriction can be applied only to certain tickets using TicketSQL selection and/or "new state" tests.
+Extension verifies user input using control tests only using applicable restrictions.
 If control tests at least in one restriction have failed then ticket update aborts and failed restrictions appears in error message (with optional comments).
+Such checks performed at all modify pages.
-Incoming fields value can be tested against to string, regular expression or current field value.
+Incoming data can be tested against to string, regular expression or current field value.

-Thus you have flexible method to control the moving of certain tickets from one "state" to another.
+New state for every field means its value after successfull update.
+For single-value fields it means just new value.
+For multi-value fields it means current values + user input.

 Some examples:
 * make required fields only for certain tickets (e.g. deny close incident (ticket in "support" queue with CF.{InteractionType}="Incident") with empty CF.{IncidentReason})